How about we make every month of the year Skin Cancer Awareness Month?

-Because it is the most common cancer worldwide.
-Having 5 or more sunburns doubles your risk for melanoma.
-An estimated 90% of skin aging is caused by the sun according to www.skincancer.org.
-And 1 in 5 people will develop skin cancer in their lifetime?
+Because skin cancer is the most prevalent form of cancer across the globe.
+If you experience 5 or more sunburns, your chances of developing melanoma double.
+Additionally, according to www.skincancer.org, approximately 90% of skin aging is caused by sun exposure.
+Shockingly, 1 in 5 individuals will develop skin cancer in their lifetime.

-The American Academy of Dermatology (AAD), FDA, Skin Cancer Foundation and Centers for Disease Control (CDC) all recommend daily sun protection to prevent the risk of skin cancer and premature aging.
+Multiple reputable organizations, including the American Academy of Dermatology (AAD), FDA, Skin Cancer Foundation, and Centers for Disease Control (CDC), highly recommend daily sun protection to reduce the risk of skin cancer and premature aging.

 While it is important to wear broad-spectrum sunscreen daily and reapply every 2 hours, most people don’t because they dislike the way it feels, smells, or because it interferes with makeup application.
 Others believe SPF in their foundation or makeup will provide necessary coverage.